1994 British Grand Prix: Race

 On the formation lap, Schumacher overtook Hill twice (once when leaving the dummy grid, and then once more further round the lap), before dropping back to take his second place on the grid for the start.

 Mika Häkkinen finished third in a McLaren-Peugeot.

 David Coulthard stalled on the grid at the start, forcing him to start from the back of the grid – he fought back to finish 5th.
 This prompted another formation lap, on which Eddie Irvine's car broke down.
 Again on this second formation lap, Schumacher overtook Hill twice.
 The Peugeot V10 engine in Martin Brundle's McLaren MP4/9 failed on the second start in a huge fireball.

-On lap 14, Michael Schumacher was handed a five-second stop-go penalty for overtaking Hill on the first formation lap.
-He failed to serve the penalty by lap 21, and as a result was shown the black flag, requiring him to stop immediately at the pits.
+Hill led opening laps of the race, until he pitted at the end of lap 14.
+On same lap Michael Schumacher was handed a five-second stop-go penalty for overtaking Hill on the first formation lap.
+Schumacher pitted on lap 17, but he didn't serve the penalty.
+That put Berger into the lead, with Schumacher now ahead of Hill.
+Berger led until Schumacher passed him on lap 22, but since he failed to serve the penalty Schumacher was shown the black flag, requiring him to stop immediately at the pits.
 Schumacher did not acknowledge the black flag and was shown it again on both of the next two laps, he later claimed that he had not seen it.
 Benetton told the race officials that there had been a misunderstanding over the 5-second stop-go penalty, and after discussing the issue with the team the officials withdrew the black flag and Schumacher finally served the stop-go penalty at the end of lap 27.
+This gave Hill the lead, where he remained for the rest of the race.
+Schumacher rejoined second, almost 20s behind Hill.

 Mika Häkkinen and Rubens Barrichello collided while battling for 4th place at the final corner.
 Barrichello pulled his damaged car into the pits, without realising that he was on the final lap.
 This allowed Häkkinen to limp over the finish line before Barrichello reached it, despite his car being more severely damaged.
+Hill won the race 15 seconds ahead of Schumacher and Jean Alesi took last step on the podium.

-Behind them, Ukyo Katayama scored what proved to be his final point.
+Behind them, Ukyo Katayama was seventh, but following Schumacher's disqualification he scored what proved to be his final point.

 David Coulthard, in only his third Grand Prix, finished fifth in a Williams-Renault.